nikitavoloboev/data/macOS/apps/timing.md

 # [Timing](https://timingapp.com/?lang=en)
 I use Timing app to fully automate tracking my time on my computer.

+The fact that I can combine active and passive tracking together is very powerful and allows me to be more aware of where I spend my time.

 My projects look like this now:

 ![](https://i.imgur.com/Sx8KAei.png)